 - 2007 — Lona retires and Kelly Alexander Hillan named as fourth director.

-- May 2013 – Susan Lambert replaces Ms. Hillan as fifth and current director.
+- May 2013 – Susan Lambert replaces Ms. Hillan as fifth director.

 - 2015 — The Senior Center moves to its current remodeled location on Stephenson St.